AdamGonda/adamgonda.com/_posts/2022-06-05-Early-return.md

   - Solution
 ---

-One day when I was in the coding bootcamp and my mentor come over and asked about my code, I had to realize that although I thought I knew everything about `if/else` statements I was wrong, and I had this one left to learn.
+One day when I was in the coding Bootcamp and my mentor come over and asked about my code, I had to realize that although I thought I knew everything about `if/else` best practices I was wrong, and I had this one left to learn.

 {% include post-content-list.html titles=page.titles %}